 And overdose problems are on the rise.
 The 2011 Drug Abuse Warning Network reported that emergency visits involving alprazolam and alcohol taken together, was over 45K while visits involving nonmedical use of alprazolam topped 123,000 in just one year.
 The same report states that benzodiazepines were involved in 28.7 percent of ED visits, with alprazolam (e.g., Xanax) indicated in about a third (9.9%) of such visits.

 The DAWN Report of 2014 states that during the 7 years from 2005 to 2011, almost a million (an estimated 943,032) emergency department visits involved benzodiazepines alone or in combination with opioid pain relievers or alcohol.
 Additionally, The CBHSQ Report shows that the estimated number of alprazolam-related emergency department visits involving nonmedical use doubled from 57,419 visits in 2005 to 124,902 visits in 2010, but then remained stable in 2011.

 How addiction is assessed

-The ASAM Criteria is an assessment guide used to match the appropriate treatment to each individual client.
+The ASAM Criteria is an assessment guide used to match the appropriate treatment for each individual person.
 The guidelines of this tool include recommendations for the assessment of your: